iancookwestgate/Hacker-Noon-React/README.md

 This clone of the Hacker Noon website is an app designed for Epicodus to practice cloning a website using the React framework.
 The links have no functionality.
 The final version will include posts brought in via a database using Firebase.

+A key aspect of this project was converting an earlier Hacker Noon clone using an Angular framework into this one using the React library.
+For the most part, this was smooth and easy.
+React is a pleasure to work with and much simpler than what was, to me, the more complicated snarl of components & files of Angular.
+The only hiccup that occurred pertained to proper imports.
+Needing to import each individual image from the assets/images folder was a confusing change, and one that took me a little while to understand.
+Beyond that, it was a blast using React and I look forward to using it in the future over other frameworks/libraries out there.

 ## Component Structure

 ![Component and Routing structure for the Hacker Noon Clone in React](src/assets/images/component-structure.jpg)

+## Epicodus' README Prompts

+*

 ## Setup